Hozukii/linked-blog-starter-md/School/English SL/Paper 1/Paper 2/Paper 2 Guide.md

 - Comparative language - This is a comparative paper so we need comparative language
 	- Similarly, Both, While, in contrast, much like, unlike, also, slightly different
 - Context - To show that we understand the time and space.
+# Introduction
+- Strong Hook
+	- Explore the topic of the question
+- Summary statement
+	- Introducing both works with relation to the question
+	- Not too much detail.
+About 2 sentences
+- Clear Comparative Thesis Statement
+-
+## Thesis
+- Have aspects of the guiding question in your thesis.
+	- The key concepts and words that they choose to use
+- Having comparative language can be important.
+	- While...
+Both...
+	- Because of the ....
+However, ....